rcverbru/ee3280/Labs/Lab01.md

 - Learn how and when to source
 	- source one of the scripts and echo the variables
 # 1. Setup #
+Linux is a huge portion of working with ROS